 As the Principal of Fairhope Middle School, I want to welcome you to our wonderful school!
 We are proud of our school and are committed to our mission.
 Come "Experience the Excellence" with us and GO PIRATES!

-I have been employed with the Baldwin County Board of Education for over twenty five years in a variety of positions, and have served as the Principal of Fairhope Middle School since 2010.
+I have been employed with the Baldwin County Board of Education for over thirty years in a variety of positions, and have served as the Principal of Fairhope Middle School since 2010.
 My education includes a bachelor's and two master's degrees from the University of South Alabama.
-I am married to my high school sweetheart, Mike Hall, and we have two wonderful boys, Phillip, who is 29 years old and Joshua, who is 22 years old.
+I am married to my high school sweetheart, Mike Hall, a nurse practitioner, and we have two wonderful boys, Phillip, who is 30 years old and Joshua, who is 23 years old.
 My goal is to ensure the safety of your child and create a caring environment where the students and teachers are happy.
 With each of us working together, we will have a great school year!
 I am very fortunate to have my Assistant Principals to help with our mission.